 Before we go any further, we’ll clarify that no one at PASMA is an expert on COVID-19 or minimising the risk of it spreading.
 We have based this guidance on our own interpretation of publicly available information from official sources in the UK that to the best of our knowledge and belief, were up-to-date and accurate at the time of writing.

-Please refer to this guidance when planning for a safe return to PASMA training, but do not rely on it over and above official sources.
+Please refer to this guidance when planning how to run PASMA courses during the pandemic, but do not rely on it over and above official sources.

 PASMA training should only go ahead when you’re satisfied you can do it safely and when government guidelines for your country permit it to happen.

 This section explains some key principles that should guide your approach.

 Familarise yourself with the government guidance in your country, and follow it.
 It is likely to change regularly and it’s important you keep on top of your responsibilities and good practice.
 These links will help: Belgium | Denmark | England | Malaysia | Netherlands | Northern Ireland | Norway | Oman | Qatar | Scotland | Singapore | South Africa | Sweden | UAE | Wales

 Our guidance is based on UK government sources.
 Members in the UK should stay aware of local variations and those outside the UK should check our guidance against the advice in your own country.